 Catawba County does not have a leash law.
 An animal can remain loose as long as it is on the owner’s property, displays a valid rabies vaccination tag, and is not a nuisance.

 Contact Animal Services at (828) 466-6814.
 If you live within the city limits of the follow cities please contact your local Police Department: Newton, Hickory, Longview, Maiden, Catawba or Brookford.

 Yes, all dogs and cats four months of age or older must be vaccinated for rabies by a licensed veterinarian and display a valid rabies tag.

-Cat traps can be borrowed from the shelter during operating hours (Monday-Friday 11am-6pm or Saturday 10am-3pm).
-The refundable deposit for a cat trap is $25.00 (cash or check).
-You must sign a Trap Agreement form, and you can keep the trap for five business days.
-When the trap is returned in good condition, you will receive back your deposit.
+Live Animal traps can be borrowed from the shelter during shelter operating hours (Tuesday-Friday 11am-6pm).
+The refundable deposit for a cat trap is $25.00 (cash only).
+You must sign a Trap Rental Agreement form, and you can keep the trap for five business days.
+When the trap is returned in good condition, you will receive your deposit back.
 There are a limited number of traps available.

 It is illegal in Catawba County to possess a dangerous exotic animal.
 This includes any member of the dog or cat family not customarily domesticated, any member of the bear family, primates, or elephants.

 It is also illegal to harbor inherently dangerous reptiles including rear-fanged snakes, any venomous reptile, or members of the crocodile family.
 To learn more, read the County’s ordinance on dangerous exotic animals.